-My research explores psychological processes relating to the consequences of group membership and the development of social identity.
-I focus on the interaction between evaluations of self and others in the context of social stereotypes, and I am particularly interested in how our evaluations of other individuals and groups impact the way we perceive ourselves (both as individuals and as members of social categories).
+My research examines psychological processes related to group membership and social identity.
+I am particularly interested in how our evaluations of other groups and individuals impact the way we perceive ourselves, both as individuals and as members of our social identity groups.
 More generally, I investigate issues related to stereotyping and prejudice, normative social influence, interpersonal comparisons, and the role of social identity in determining collective and personal self-esteem.

 - Gender Psychology